yellowtree/geoip-detect/readme.txt

 == Upgrade Notice ==

+= 5.0.0 =

+If you are using AJAX mode, please read the changelog.

 = 4.0.1 =

 Hotfix - avoid fatal erros if another plugin also has the Maxmind library included